epimorphics/elda/current/reference.md

 (The character `^` used in SPARQL for property inverses was considered but needs appropriate quoting in a URL, so `~` was chosen in its place.)

+Inverse properties are supported in filter parameters, for example `~published-by.label=MyBook`, and in view definitions, for example `_properties=~publisher.label`.
+They are also supported in view specifications which use the `api:properties` relation to denote a list of property chains, however they are not supported by views using `api:property`.

+Inverse properties on views are currently only guaranteed to be included in the result sets of Turtle (`ttl`) and RDF (`rdf`) requests.
+They are not guaranteed otherwise and inverse relationships cannot be traversed directly in tree-like formats such as JSON.

 Licence metadata
 ----------------